nilae2001/mkdocs/docs/index.md

 # Introduction to EJS

-EJS (Embedded JavaScript) is a tool that helps you build HTML pages that adapt based on data or user interactions.
-It is a way to mix JavaScript directly into your HTML.
-It is commonly used with Node.js and Express to create dynamic web pages by embedding JavaScript logic inside HTML.
+EJS (Embedded JavaScript) is a powerful templating engine that integrates JavaScript with HTML to create dynamic web content.
+It allows developers to embed JavaScript code directly within HTML.

+EJS is widely adopted in Node.js environments, especially with Express frameworks, thanks to its perfect balance of functionality and straightforward approach.

+Key advantages of EJS include:

+- Familiar syntax for JavaScript developers
+- Fast rendering performance
+- Simple integration with Express.js, and other Node.js frameworks
+- Support for partials to promote code reusability
+- Ability to generate HTML dynamically based on data from other sources

+With EJS, developers can create web pages that respond to real-time data while keeping code organized and easy to maintain.

 ## Intended Audience

-This guide is for web developers who have basic knowledge of JavaScript.
-By the end of this guide, you will know how to create a basic Express app using reusable, dynamic web pages and EJS.
+This documentation is for developers who are building web applications using Node.js and Express, and want to use EJS (Embedded JavaScript) for rendering dynamic HTML pages.
+It is designed for individuals who:

+- Can write JavaScript code, including using variables, functions, and loops.
+- Know HTML and how to structure web pages using elements like headings, paragraphs, lists, and links.
+- Have used Node.js, and know how to install and run packages using npm or yarn.
+- Understand Express.js and can set up a simple server with route handling.

 ## Prerequisites

 To follow these instructions, you will need:

-- Basic JavaScript knowledge
+- Knowledge of JavaScript (ES6)
-    - Understanding of variables, functions, and loops
+    - Understanding of variables, functions, and basic syntax.
+- Familiarity with HTML
+    - You should be able to structure web pages using common HTML tags.
 - Node.js installed
     - Download and install [Node.js](https://nodejs.org/en)
 - A package manager